Last Updated on

 If you have kids under 5, then working with a travel agent might be the most practical option for you.
 Let a travel agent be your main holiday trip planner and you can focus on the fine details.

-However, if you are an independent traveler from ‘way back’ the idea of relinquishing control over your travel options is tantamount to heresy!!!
-Even if you do book some of your holiday with a travel agent, having these steps in your mind is vital.
+However, if you are an independent traveler from ‘way back’ the idea of relinquishing control over your travel options is tantamount to heresy!
+Even if you do book some of your holidays with a travel agent, having these steps in your mind is vital.

-Before booking your flights, get out your passports and make sure they will still be valid for your entire holiday .
-Also, many countries require that you have 6 month validity upon your arrival back home.
-(Check your home countries requirements!)
+Before booking your flights, get out your passports and make sure they will still be valid for your entire holiday.
+Also, many countries require that you have a 6-month validity upon your arrival back home.
+Check your home countries requirements!
+This is the first thing I do when I plan my trip for my family or create travel intinerary.

 Check to see if you need a visa for the countries you are visiting.
 If yes, confirm that you will have enough time to apply for them comfortably before your proposed travel dates.